jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - natural selection is life's answer to the natural laws.
 - see a ecosystem not as animals fighting for survival, but as biologists do, species working in tandem
 - that's what makes species, not just the aerodynamics of birds, but the instinct to breed right in time for spring, etc..
+- Kids are the future, and its why you got the Game of Life is the perfect Christmas or birthday present.

 Because life wants genes that can survive in the unique time and place tomorrow brings.